thein3rovert/GeoInfo-Web/README.md

 - **Bar Chart**: Compares the populations of two countries.
 - **Line Chart**: Displays the population of a selected country over time.

+### Contact
+For any inquiries or feedback, please contact:

+Samad Olaibi - danielolaibi@gmail.com